Sachinsstac/Blood-Bank-Management-System/README.md

 # Blood Bank Management System
 **A simple and intuitive blood bank management system designed for educational and demonstration purposes.
-This system allows users to:** <br>
+This system allows users to:** <br><br>
 Fill a form to donate blood or request blood.

 Check the availability of different blood types.